HOME • SEARCH • EMAIL • ABOUT

 Botany

-Plant is a coarse, erect, branched, somewhat hairy, annual herb, 60 to 120 cm high.
-Leaves are 5 to 10 cm long, pinnately or palmately 3- to many-parted; lobes narrowed and often incised, the upper leaves entire, linear and pale beneath.
+Kamariang-sungsong is a rather coarse, erect, branched, somewhat hairy, annual herb, 60 to 120 centimeters high.
+Leaves are 5 to 10 centimeters long, pinnately or palmately 3- to many-parted; lobes are narrow and often incised, the upper leaves may be entire, linear and pale beneath.
 Flowers are crowded, occurring in numerous whorls.
-Calayx is about 7 mm long with triangular teeth.
-Corolla is about 1 cm long and red, the tubes as long as the limb.
+Calyx is about 7 millimeters long with triangular teeth.
+Corolla is about 1 centimeter long and red, the tube as long as the limb.
 Upper lip of the corolla is hooded and hairy, the lower equals the upper, and the two rounded lateral lobes.

 Distribution